sahanaranga/TeamTHARA/README.md

 # Detection of Persuasion Techniques in Memes
-This is the codebase for the CSE 635 project.
+This is the milestone 3 codebase for the CSE 635 project.

 ## Downloading the datasets
 To access the PTC Corpus and SemEval2024 datasets, please register here: